TranNhatTan14/Obsidian/Work/Future Work.md

 - Ability to work in a team environment and effectively communicate technical concepts to clients, stakeholders, and senior leaders
 - Applicants selected will be subject to a security investigation and may need to meet eligibility requirements for access to classified information
 - AI/LLM: HuggingFace, OpenAI, etc
-- Experience ETLing large amounts of data (preferably, with AI) in production
 - ElasticSearch / Cognitive Search

 # CI/CD